Basic Usage

 console.log("age over", result.age.gte.expected);

-// Verify proof validity
+// Verify proof validity and get the unique identifier

 console.log("proofs are valid", verified);